rollyourown-xyz/ryo-website-content/rollyourown/how_to_use/maintain/index.md

 These techniques are used to manage very large deployments in commercial situations (e.g. in enterprise data centres, telecommunications networks and large-scale internet services).
 They enable and go hand-in-hand with modern development practices such as [CI/CD](https://www.redhat.com/en/topics/devops/what-is-ci-cd), [blue-green deployments](https://martinfowler.com/bliki/BlueGreenDeployment.html) and [canary releases](https://martinfowler.com/bliki/CanaryRelease.html).

-With rollyourown.xyz, we bring a subset of these practices within the reach of private users and smaller organisations.
+With rollyourown, we bring a subset of these practices within the reach of private users and smaller organisations.
 We aim to lower the knowledge and effort needed to use and maintain self-hosted, open-source projects by providing the configuration and infrastructure code needed to deploy and upgrade them.
 By doing this, we aim to promote the use and propagation of open-source software.

 {{< /more >}}

 ## Before upgrading a project

-Although unrecoverable failures during upgrades are uncommon, they cannot be discounted altogether. rollyourown.xyz is an open source project and cannot *guarantee* that the code published in a project or module repository is fully working.
+Although unrecoverable failures during upgrades are uncommon, they cannot be discounted altogether. rollyourown is an open source project and cannot *guarantee* that the code published in a project or module repository is fully working.

-It is recommended to always [back up the project](/rollyourown/projects/how_to_back_up_and_restore/#how-to-back-up-an-individual-project) or [back up your host server](/rollyourown/projects/how_to_back_up_and_restore/#how-to-back-up-a-host-server) before upgrading a project, in case the upgrade procedure fails and you are unable to roll back to the previous version of the container images.
+It is recommended to always [back up the project](/rollyourown/how_to_use/back_up_and_restore/#how-to-back-up-an-individual-project) or [back up your host server](/rollyourown/how_to_use/back_up_and_restore/#how-to-back-up-a-host-server) before upgrading a project, in case the upgrade procedure fails and you are unable to roll back to the previous version of the container images.

 ## Upgrading a project deployment

-Upgrading a rollyourown.xyz project deployment consists of a few steps:
+Upgrading a rollyourown project deployment consists of a few steps:

-1. Log in to the [control node](/rollyourown/projects/control_node) and run the `upgrade.sh` script in your project's directory:
+1. Log in to the [control node](/rollyourown/how_to_use/control_node/) and run the `upgrade.sh` script in your project's directory:

     ```bash
     cd ~/ryo-projects/<project_to_upgrade>/